 Certain trees are more susceptible to storm damage

 Silver maples, Siberian elms, and Manitoba maples experienced the brunt of the storm damage.
 In general, the faster the tree grows, the less likely it is adapted for extreme weather.
-Remember, damage can affect you when making insurance claims.
+Remember, damage can affect you when making insurance claims, so it may be a good idea to have a read through our article about insurance and trees.

 Silver maples experienced the largest brunt of the storm damage.